raul-fernando-mendoza/exams/exams-app/README.md

 # ExamsApp
+#to execute use
+npm start
 # use the followng to select the hosting option.
 firebase init

-#use to deploy the app
+#use to deploy the app first compile for deployment
+ng build --prod
 firebase deploy

 #use to run the emulator activate the emulator mode in environment.ts